-A global poker-hand rankings system incorporates all varieties of the game, rating the relative strength of various sorts of poker hands so that players can select the best hand.
+A global poker-hand rankings system incorporates all varieties of the game, rating the relative strength of various sorts of poker hands chances of winning so that players can select the best hand.

 It's employed in popular poker games like Texas Holdem and Omaha, as well as poker-based casino games like 3-card poker.
 If you're serious about winning, you'll need to know it.

 This comprehensive list ranks all of the potential hands in order of strength, from strongest to weakest.
-We'll start with the finest poker hand rankings and describe what they look like and how they compare to other hands.
+We'll start with the finest poker hands chances of winning and describe what they look like and how they compare to other hands.

 The royal flush is a poker hand that sits at the very top of the poker ladder.
-A form of straight flush with A-K-Q-J-10 — all in the same suit – is the strongest poker hand of all.
+A form of straight flush with A-K-Q-J-10 — all in the same suit – is the strongest poker hands chances of winning of all.

 What does Royal Flush beat?

-A royal flush, as the highest poker hand, defeats any other hand your opponents might have.
+A royal flush, as the highest poker hands chances of winning, defeats any other hand your opponents might have.

 How Does a Royal Flush Hand Rank?